ProsperChuks/linear-regression/README.md

 # linear-regression

-a simple linear regression model without any machine learning libraries
+a simple linear regression model without any machine learning library

 using: